SimoneSantoro21/Brain_MRI_Segmentation/README.md

 - batch size (--batch): default value 8

 ### Prediction
-For prediction, the user trained model as well as the pre-trained one can be used by using predict.py.
+For prediction, the user trained model as well as the pre-trained one can be used by running predict.py.
 Let's say that we are interested in predicting lesions in the image FLAIR_5 of the testing dataset, then the command should be the following:

 ```bash
 python -m predict --input "dataset/testing" --index 5 --model "model/unet.pth"